 This information was reviewed during a set research cycle.
 As such, certain company information may be updated following the close of a research cycle, or shortly after a benchmark is published.

 The three industries in focus – Agricultural Products, Apparel, and Extractives – were selected following multistakeholder consultation, taking into account their high human rights risks, the extent of previous work on the issue, and global economic significance.
 The CHRB follows a specific approach in relation to the scope of each industry covered, the scope of company activities within the value chain, as well as the scope of business relationships considered.
-See the CHRB Pilot Methodology and Addendum for further information.
+See the CHRB Pilot Methodology for further information.

 The selected 98 publicly traded companies were chosen on the basis of their size (market capitalisation) and revenues, as well as geographic and industry balance.
 For the full list of companies see the Key Findings Report, which includes the scope of business relationship that they were assessed against.

-International and Industry -Specific Standards
+International and Industry - Specific Standards

 The Benchmark is grounded in the UN Guiding Principles on Business and Human Rights, as well as additional standards and guidance focused on specific industries and specific issues.
 This is reflected in the focus of the CHRB Measurement Themes, which look at companies’ policies, governance, processes, practices and transparency, as well as how they respond to serious allegations.